 Marriages and Civil Partnerships in England

-- Step 4: No earlier than 21 June – No legal limit on attendees - Please note that the actual number of people able to attend a wedding or civil partnership ceremony will depend on how many people can be safely accommodated within the venue with social distancing, and where the venue manager has carried out a risk assessment and taken all reasonable measures to limit the risk of transmission of COVID-19.
+From the 19 July there is no legal limit on attendees.
+However, please note that the number of people able to attend a wedding or civil partnership ceremony will depend on how many people can be safely accommodated within the venue with adequate ventilation, and where the venue manager has carried out a risk assessment and taken all reasonable measures to limit the risk of transmission of COVID-19.
 Please liaise with your venue regarding covid room capacities.

 As is currently the case, the number allowed to attend includes the couple, witnesses, and guests, but those working, such as registration officials and venue managers are not included.

 There is no legal requirement to wear a face covering, however we would encourage guests to continue to wear one, to use track and trace, the hand sanitiser available and to respect social distancing with our colleagues.

 The number of attendees permitted in our ceremony rooms have been agreed taking adequate ventilation into account are:

 - Riversley Park - 41 guests

 - Register Office, Warwick - 2 witnesses only

 The registrars and couple are not included in these figures.

 Guidance may change, and we plan to issue updates as and when any changes are published.
 Further details are available at GOV.UK.

 Changes to Marriage Ceremonies from 4 May 2021